Desmarest's hutia

 Desmarest's hutia or the Cuban hutia (Capromys pilorides) is a stout, furry, rat-like mammal found only on Cuba and nearby islands.
 Growing to about 60 cm, it normally lives in pairs and feeds on leaves, fruit, bark and sometimes small animals.
 It is the largest living hutia (subfamily Capromyinae), a group of rodents native to the Caribbean that are mostly endangered or extinct.
 Desmarest's hutia remains widespread throughout its range, though one subspecies (C. p. lewisi) native to the nearby Cayman Islands went extinct shortly after European colonization in the 1500s.

 Description

-The Desmarest's hutia has a head-and-body length of 31–60 cm, a tail that is 14–29 cm long, and weigh 2.8–8.5 kg.
+The Desmarest's hutia has a head-and-body length of 31–60 cm, a tail that is 14–29 cm long, and weighs 2.8–8.5 kg.
 It has thick, coarse fur which extends to the tip of the tail.
 The colour of the body fur varies from black to brown, with a light sand colour and red also seen.
 The body is stocky and the legs short.
 It moves with a slow, waddling gait, but can perform a quick hop when pursued.
 The feet have five toes with large claws which assist the animal in climbing.
 The stomach is divided into three compartments by constrictions in the gut and is among the most complex of any rodent.

 Its karyotype has 2n = 40 and FN = 64.